Once they've graduated and enter the workforce, they contribute to the growth of the economy.

 Successful.
 Innovative.
 These graduates redefine the possible.

 A 1999 Sacramento State graduate, Mark Otero has achieved stardom as a video game entrepreneur.
 He founded KlickNation and later sold the company to Electronic Arts for $35 million.
-He's now general manager of BioWare, a division of EA.
+He's now general manager of Capital Games, an EA studio.
 Though his enterprises have global reach, they also directly enrich and infuse Sacramento's regional economy.
 Here and in the accompanying video, Otero talks about how his Sac State education positioned him for success, his favorite memory of the campus and his advice for college students.

 Q. With all the ups and downs involved with creating a new business, how do you keep from getting discouraged during the rough patches?